Arithmetic properties of sparse subsets of $\mathbb{Z}^n$: Abstract

 \section{Abstract}

-Arithmetic progressions of length $3$ may be found in compact subsets of the reals that satisfy certain Fourier-dimensional as well as Hausdorff-dimensional requirements.
-It has been shown that a very similar result holds in the integers under analogous conditions, with Fourier dimension being replaced by the decay of a discrete Fourier transform.
-By using a construction of Salem's, we show that this correspondence can be made more precise.
-Specifically, we show that a subset of the integers can be mapped to a compact subset of the continuum in a way which preserves equidistribution properties as well as arithmetic progressions of arbitrary length, and vice versa.
-We use the method to characterise Salem sets in $\mathbb{R}$ through discrete, equidistributed approximations.
-Finally, we discuss how this method sheds light on the generation of Salem sets by stationary stochastic processes.
+Arithmetic progressions of length three may be found in compact subsets of the reals that satisfy certain Fourier- as well as Hausdorff-dimensional requirements.
+Similar results hold in the integers under analogous conditions, with Fourier dimension being replaced by the decay of a discrete Fourier transform.
+In this paper we make this correspondence more precise, using a well-known construction by Salem.
+Specifically, we show that a subset of the integers can be mapped to a compact subset of the continuum in a way which preserves certain dimensional properties as well as arithmetic progressions of arbitrary length.
+The higher-dimensional version of this construction is then used to show that certain parallelogram configurations must exist in sparse subsets of $\mathbb{Z}^n$ satisfying appropriate density and Fourier-decay conditions.